Uniwersytet Medyczny w Białymstoku. Epidemiology.

 Analytic epidemiology: Types of study designs (experimental studies).

-Literature classes V - VIII:
+Literature classes V - VII:

 1. Leon Gordis, Epidemiology.
 Third edition, Elsevier Inc., 2004.